 Getting There and Away

-From Taipei: You can take a train to Hsincheng, a town about 5km outside the park entrance.
+From Taipei: You can take a train to Xincheng, a town about 5km outside the park entrance.
 Fast/slow; 2.5/3.5 hours.
 Understand how to travel to the gorge from Taipei City.

 The three best ways to tour Taroko National Park and the gorge are driving a car, riding a scooter and walking/hitchhiking.